To Cruise or Not to Cruise?

-When you are on a cruise, you are on holiday and the traditional reputation of formallity can be disconcerting all you want is relaxation.
-Most cruise lines have spent many years perfecting a freindly and informal atmosphere onboard.
+When you are on a cruise, you are on holiday and the traditional reputation of formality can be disconcerting all you want is relaxation.
+Most cruise lines have spent many years perfecting a friendly and informal atmosphere onboard.
 Some cruise will have a few formal nights where you can really go to town – usually the Captain’s welcome and farewell parties.

 Other cruise lines are completely relaxed and have no formal evenings.
 Always respect other passengers and adhere to the dress code onboard which will normally be advised in the daily ships news magazine.

 There is normally no limit to the amount of personal baggage allowed on board a cruise ship, although some cruise lines are now limiting the weight of each piece of luggage to 23Kg.
 However, the closet space on most ships is limited, so take only those items you intend to use.
 If you are flying to join your ship, then you will be limited by how much your airline baggage allowance permits.